stutijain10/digital-literacy-project/task-4-email-etiquette/social-media-checklist.md

-# Social Media Do's and Don'ts Chceklist
+# Social Media Do's and Don'ts Checklist
 ## ✅ Do's
 - Maintain a professional profile
 - Use strong and secure passwords